TrellixVulnTeam/swahilipython_SCMU/Doc/library/codecs.rst

 StreamWriter Objects
 ~~~~~~~~~~~~~~~~~~~~

-The :class:`StreamWriter` class is a subclass of :class:`Codec` and defines the
+The :class:`StreamWriter` kundi is a subkundi of :class:`Codec` and defines the
 following methods which every stream writer must define in order to be
 compatible with the Python codec registry.